ChadwickCSP/Snowman/README.md

 Never commit to the main branch!
 This can cause problems for your entire team.
 You should *ALWAYS* work on a new branch and create pull requests when you're ready to combine your work.

+### Disallow committing to main branch

+Update settings to disallow committing to the main branch.

 ### Creating a Branch

 Create a branch that matches your name.
 This is the branch where you will do all of your own work.